matejak/imreg_dft/doc/cli.rst

     .. literalinclude:: _static/examples/06-exponent.txt
       :language: shell-session

-    We can see that with only one iteration, setting the ``--exponent`` to ``5`` brings a more accurate result than the default value of ``'inf'`` --- the correct value is 1.25 for the scale and -30 for the angle.
+    We can see that with only one iteration, setting the ``--exponent`` to ``5`` brings a more accurate result (or at least not a worse one) than the default value of ``'inf'`` --- the correct value is 1.25 for the scale and -30 for the angle.
     However, if we increase the number of iterations, the exponent won't make a difference any more.

 ``--resample``